AymoneKouame/data-science-utilities/README.md

  The user can chose the bucket and bucket_directory.
 The defaults are the Google Cloud Workspace bucket and the root directory of the bucket.

 ### - `create_temp_table(query)`.
- Using this function, write a query using a '''CREATE TEMP TABLE''' statement to create a temp table.
+ Using this function, write a '''CREATE TEMP TABLE''' statement to create a temp table.
  You can use a session_id and/or external table configuration: `create_temp_table(query, session_id,  ext_table_def_dic = {'table_name':ext-config})`

 ### - `query_temp_table(query)`